jacksonbuilds/aws-terraform-demo/README.md

-# AWS Terraform Demo with LocalStack
+# AWS Infrastructure with Terraform & LocalStack

 This project demonstrates infrastructure-as-code using Terraform with AWS services locally via LocalStack.